cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 ### Arguments and Route Creation

 At this point in the lifecycle, the user has created a CLI command or HTTP Request with all of the data they wish to include in their `Query`.
 A `CLIContext` exists to assist in the rest of the `Query`'s journey.
 Now, the next step is to parse the command or request, extract the arguments, create a `queryRoute`, and encode everything.
+These steps all happen on the user side within the interface they are interacting with.

 #### Parse Arguments

 In this case, `Query` contains an [address](../core/accounts-fees.md) `delegatorAddress` as its only argument.
-However, the request can only contain `[]byte`s, as it will be relayed to a consensus engine node that has no inherent knowledge of the application types.
-Thus, the `CLIContext` `codec` is used to marshal the address as the type [`QueryDelegatorParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L30-L38).
-All query arguments (e.g. the [`staking`](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/staking) module also has [`QueryValidatorParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L45-L53) and [`QueryBondsParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L59-L69)) have their own types that the application `codec` understands how to encode and decode.
+However, the request can only contain `[]byte`s, as it will be relayed to a consensus engine (e.g. Tendermint Core) of a full-node that has no inherent knowledge of the application types.
+Thus, the `codec` of `CLIContext` is used to marshal the address as the type [`QueryDelegatorParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L30-L38).
+All query arguments have their own types that the application `codec` understands how to encode and decode.
+For example, the [`staking`](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/staking) module also has [`QueryValidatorParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L45-L53) and [`QueryBondsParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L59-L69).
 The module [`querier`](.//building-modules/querier.md) declares these types and the application registers the `codec`s.

 Here is what the code looks like for the CLI command: